SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Campaigns,-Registrations,-Applications.md

 | Aggregate Operation | `COUNT` |
 | Aggregate Result Field |  `DLRS_Count_of_<direct_mail>_Campaign_Responses__c` |
 | Calculation Mode | `Scheduled`
 | Schedule vs Child Trigger | `Schedule, No Child Trigger`.
-This could be done in real time, but it's probably best to do a scheduled batch because of how fast and furious campaign members can come in.
+This could be done in real time, but it's probably best to do a scheduled batch because of how fast and furiously campaign members can come in.

 **Any test code or other preparations needed:**
 > Adding the picklist values you want to use for Campaign Type.